GNU-Ymir/Documentations/en/types/struct.md

     throws &AssertError
 {
     let x = Dummy (y-> 12.0f);

+    // Comparison of pointer is only possible on pointer of the same type
+    // Any pointer can be casted into a pointer of &void (the contrary is not possible)
+	// is operator, checks if two pointer are equals assert (cast!(&void) (&(x.x)) is cast!(&void) (&(x.y)));

-    assert (x.x == 1094713344);
+    // The value of x depends on the value of y assert (x.x == 1094713344);
+    assert (x.y == 12.0f);
 }
 ```

-As you can see, the construction of the Union requires only one
-argument.
-You cannot give several arguments when building a union, as
-they would be contradictory.
-The argument must also be passed as a
-*named expression* (using the `->` token).

 ## Structure specific attributes

-Structure have type specific attributes, as any types, accessible with
+Structures have type specific attributes, as any types, accessible with
 the double colon binary operator **`::`**.
 The table below presents
 these specific attributes.
 These attributes are accessible using a
 type of struct, and not a value.
 A example, under the table presents